google-marketing-solutions/vigenair/README.md

 Update to the latest version by running `npm run update-app` after pulling the latest changes from the repository via `git pull --rebase --autostash`; you would need to redploy the *UI* for features marked as `frontend`, and *GCP components* for features marked as `backend`.

 * [December 2024]
+  * `frontend`: Added functionality to generate Demand Gen text assets in a desired target language.
+Read more [here](#6-output-videos).
   * `frontend`: Added possibility to load previously rendered videos via a new dropdown.
 You can now also specify a name for each render job which will be displayed alongside the render timestamp.
+Read more [here](#43-loading-previously-rendered-videos).
   * `frontend`: Added checkbox to select/deselect all segments during variants preview.
+  * `frontend`: During variants generation, users can now preview the total duration of their variant directly as they are selecting/deselecting segments.
   * `frontend`: The ABCDs evaluation section per variant may now additionally include recommendations on how to improve the video's content to make it more engaging.
   * `frontend`: Improved user instruction following for the variants generation prompt and simplified the input process; you no longer need a separate checkbox to include or exclude elements - just specify your requirements directly in the prompt.
   * `frontend` + `backend`: Added support for Gemini 2.0.